Doodi: Reception

 The film was released on 16 September 2022 across Tamil Nadu.
 A critic from Maalai Malar gave the film a mixed review, and marking it 3.5 out of 5 stars.
-A reviewer from Dina Thanthi reviewed saying Karthik "boldly manages to say that love changes with age and maturity" which todays generation experiences in day today's life.
+A reviewer from Dina Thanthi reviewed saying Karthik "boldly manages to say that love changes with age and maturity" which today's generation experiences in day today's life.